neondatabase/website/content/docs/guides/remix.md

 ## Configure the Postgres client

 There are two parts to connecting a Remix application to Neon.
-The first is `db.server`, Remix will ensure any code added to this file won't be included in the client bundle.
+The first is `db.server`.
+Remix will ensure any code added to this file won't be included in the client bundle.
 The second is the route where the connection to the database will be used.

 ### db.server